prof18/marcogomiero.com/content/posts/drafts/test-git-push.md

 KMP Framework Bundler is a Gradle plugin for Kotlin Multiplatform projects that generate a XCFramework for Apple targets or a FatFramework for iOS targets, and manages the publishing process in a CocoaPod Repository.

+The KMP Framework Bundler is a Gradle plugin designed for Kotlin Multiplatform projects.
+It simplifies the generation and publishing of XCFrameworks for Apple targets or FatFrameworks for iOS targets into a CocoaPod Repository.

 Quick intro about what it does: after building the framewrok, it handles the publishing to a cocoapod repository trough git.
 More details here in this article:

+Read more about the KMP Framework Bundler's capabilities in my previous article.

 https://www.marcogomiero.com/posts/2021/kmp-xcframework-official-support/

 The plugin automatically update the podspec with the latest version and at a certain point, it commit and push the framework in the cocoa pod repo with a predefined commit

+After building the framework, the KMP Framework Bundler takes charge of the publication process through Git.
+It updates the podspec file with the latest version and commits and pushes the framework to the CocoaPod repository

+Here's a snippet of how this is configured:

 ```kotlin
 project.exec {